Making Your DMV Experience Fast And Easy

 New or Transferred License Plates

 Buying a new car is often exciting and fun.
 Having to get new or transfer license plates is less fun.
 Many states allow you to download the forms for replacement or new license plates in ad-vance.
 They even list the fees due so you can have the form, your identification and check in hand to make your visit very quick and painless.

-New or Renewed License
+New Driver's License

 Applying for a driver’s license is every teenager's dream, but renewing one is not quite as joyful.
 The good news is that most states now allow online renewals for driver’s license for a certain amount of years.
 After that, you will need to visit to get a new one with an updated photo.
 Once you are in the system, you can even sign up for annual email reminders.